-If the trend for men’s vintage style going more and more casual wasn’t already in place, the pandemic, certainly accelerated it.
-Sales for men’s suits and neckties took a deep nose dive while the demands for sweatshirts and vintage T shirts exploded.
+If the trend for men’s vintage style going more and more casual wasn’t already in place, the pandemic certainly accelerated it.
+Sales for men’s suits and neckties took a deep nose dive, while the demands for sweatshirts and vintage T-shirts exploded.
 Will it reverse when the pandemic subsides?
 I doubt it.
-I think suits may come back in the future but it is not going to be anytime soon.
+I think suits may come back in the future, but it isn’t going to be anytime soon.

 Suit to Workwear

-I requested a brown three peice suit with wide fitting trousers and received a 3 button, dark brown, single breasted suit by brand name Caravelli.
-Brown tends to be a good suit color that feels less formal than blue, grey or black.
-I like that the suit vest came with notch lapels (a very 1920s vintage look) and that the jacket lapels were also wide, not the currant skinny lapel trend.
+I requested a brown three piece suit with wide fitting trousers and received a 3 button, dark brown, single breasted suit by brand name Caravelli.
+Brown tends to be a good suit color that feels less formal than blue, grey, or black.
+I like that the suit vest came with notch lapels (a very 1920s vintage look) and that the jacket lapels were also wide, instead of the current skinny lapel trend.

-Instead of a collared dress shirt we paired the suit with a blue-grey collarless (mandarin collar) button down shirt.
-Not having a dress shirt and tie takes this classic suit down a notch in formality while increasing comfort.
+Instead of a collared dress shirt, we paired the suit with a blue-grey collarless (mandarin collar) button down shirt.
+Not having a dress shirt and tie takes this classic suit down a notch in formality while also increasing comfort.

 Casual to Trendy